sedostheatre/sedos.co.uk/input/shows/2018-pippin.md

 title: Pippin
 year: "2018"
 authors: Book by ROGER O. HIRSON
-authors2: Music and Lyrics by STEPHEN SCHWARTZ
+authors2: Music and lyrics by STEPHEN SCHWARTZ
 subtitle: Meet Pippin.
 Young, ambitious, full of potential and ready to change the world.
 But things are never that simple.
 showtimes: